lukewegryn/8x7seg_display/README.md

 |  DS2 (2)           | Digital 13  |

 *The last digit has been left out because it would have been an anolog pin and would have made writing letters more difficult

+## Code

+Once everything is wired up, use the [Arduino code](halloween.ino) file, open it in the Arduino IDE, verify it, and upload it to the board.

+"Happy Hallos Eve" should be displayed!